 “Hello, I’m Aseret.
 I’ve been studying psychology on a pre-med track and last semester I added on sociology and criminal justice minors.
 When I got the call about this scholarship, I was floored.
 I was informed that caring donors had created a scholarship for foster care students because they had always tried to provide and support youth in foster care.
 Beyond this, I learned that the scholarship’s creation made the university more aware of the barriers facing them in regards to identifying students like myself and truly assessing need and providing support.
 I am so happy to be a part of this legacy being created.”

-Pictured: Aseret with our board member, Becky Goller
+Pictured: Aseret with former board member, Becky Goller